Sheila Watson (priest): Religious life

 She became a deaconess in 1979, serving in two Scottish parishes (1979–80), North East England (1980–84), London (1984-1996 - where she also gained experience in the diocesan selection and training of clergy and laity at the advisory board of Ministry in Westminster) and Salisbury (1997-2002 where her husband Derek Watson was Dean of Salisbury until his retirement in 2002).
 She was ordained as a deacon in 1987 and as a priest in 1994.
 From 2002 to 2007 she was the Archdeacon of Buckingham in the Diocese of Oxford.

 Succeeding Patrick Evans on his retirement, Watson was announced in January 2007 to be the next Archdeacon of Canterbury, the first woman in the position and only the second woman to be a residential canon at Canterbury Cathedral.
 She was installed during Choral Evensong at the cathedral on 28 April 2007.
 On 21 March 2013, she enthroned Justin Welby as the 105th Archbishop of Canterbury.
 She was the first woman to carry out that ceremony.
 She resigned as Archdeacon of Canterbury on 6 January 2016.

 Personal life

 Watson is married to Derek Watson.
 Her husband is also a Church of England priest and was previously Dean of Salisbury.
-He is now the Preacher of Lincoln's Inn.
+She is now the Preacher of Lincoln's Inn.